Sepera-okeq/Tank-Mod-Fabric/README.md

-# Fabric Example Mod
+# Trajan's Tanks (Fabric) 1.17

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Download the Required Dependencies (GeckoLib and Fabric API) and start playing the mod.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is lisensed under MIT lisense.